 Flexibility

-Such a chain is rigid when it dries, so you could try to move the chain a little bit, but overall, it’s going to stay put.
-Bend the chain too much, and the hooks will break off, destroying the chain.
-This is why you can often crack and scrape off flecks of superglue, but the patches themselves will stay together.
+But, if you bend the chains too much, the hooks will break off, destroying them.
+This is why you can often crack and scrape off flecks of super glue, but the patches themselves will stay together.

-When you glue your shoes together, you have to get a glue that’s not only strong but malleable enough to be forgiving of constant foot movement.
-You might not be able to use the same superglue you applied for a static art project on your shoes, as you never know when you could accidentally trip on the sidewalk and tear open the glued portion of your footwear.
+This is why I do not recommend using the same superglue you applied for a static art project on your shoes.
+You never know when you could accidentally trip on the sidewalk and tear open the glued portion of your footwear.

 How is Shoe Glue Different From Regular Glue?